 The tween and teens years are a pivotal point in the faith journey for young Christians.
 It’s when children’s beliefs separate from their parents’, like seeds carried from a flower on a breeze.
 And like seeds, those beliefs need the right conditions to flourish.
 Here are four strategies for growing faith in your tweens and teens.

-Each spring, egg carton halves filled with potting soil are found on my kitchen windowsill.
-Great expectations fill my imagination as seeds are planted in these ideal circumstances.
-When those seeds sprout inside our home, the baby plants are safe from an untimely frost, a brutally hard rain, or a misplaced foot that may trample them.
+Each spring, you can find egg carton halves filled with potting soil on my kitchen windowsill.
+My mind fills with expectations as I plant seeds in these ideal circumstances.
+When those seeds sprout inside our home, the baby plants are safe from an untimely frost or a brutally hard rain.
 It makes me smile to watch them grow.
-Every year, I find it hard to know exactly when they are ready to be transferred to the outside world of my garden—even with the effort I have invested in protecting them throughout their early days, they still feel vulnerable, and I don’t want to botch their further growth.
+Every year, I find it hard to know when they are ready for me to transfer them to the outside world of my garden.
+Even with the effort I have invested in protecting them throughout their early days, they are still vulnerable.
+And I don’t want to botch their further growth.

-It truly wasn’t that long ago my kids trusted their parents implicitly; there was no doubt we knew best.
-Seemingly overnight, they have minds and feelings all their own.
-They are growing into their own people and that growth can be awkward.
-This transformation was subtle, and it sometimes leaves me longing for ‘the good old days’.
-I wasn’t expecting all I’d have to weather with my kids: the rollercoaster of moody moments, family outings being met with zero enthusiasm, and at times being made to feel like my ideas and perspective are ‘passe’.
-Nonetheless, wisdom whispers in my ear, “One day, right now will be your ‘good old days,’” and I am choosing to embrace this short season with budding adults living in my home.
+It wasn’t that long ago my kids trusted their parents implicitly.
+They didn’t have any doubt we knew best.
+Seemingly overnight, they grew minds and feelings all their own.
+They are growing into their own people, and that growth can be awkward.
+This transformation was subtle, and sometimes I long for ‘the good old days’.
+I wasn’t expecting all I’d have to weather with my kids.
+The rollercoaster of moody moments, family outings met with zero enthusiasm, and feeling like my ideas and perspective are ‘passe’.
+Nonetheless, wisdom whispers in my ear.
+“One day, right now will be your ‘good old days.’”
+So I am choosing to embrace this short season with budding adults living in my home.

-Time is of the essence, and I am forced to grapple with the question of what matters most.
-There is so much I want for my children.
-I want them to be independent, responsible adults who are successful at whatever it is they have decided to do with their lives.
-I want them to make a difference, to enjoy life, and have healthy relationships.
+Time is of the essence.
+And I grapple with the question of what matters most.
+At the end of the day I want so much for my children.
+I want them to be independent, responsible adults who are successful at whatever they do.
+At the same time I want them to make a difference, enjoy life, and have healthy relationships.
 But what I want most for my children is Jesus.
 I want them to experience the awe-inspiring power of the gospel as they allow it to permeate every aspect of their lives.
 That isn’t too much to want, is it?

 Jesus, a Master Storyteller, explained life in a way that not only makes logical sense, but is easy to remember through His parables.
 In Matthew 13, He explained four different outcomes when the seed of God’s Word is sown in a person’s life.
 Understanding these four things can help as we seek to plant the truth of God’s Word in the hearts of our children.